woodstockcs/games-class-docs/character/index.md

-# Avatar
+---
+title: Character
+nav_order: 4
+has_children: true
+layout: default
+---

-make frames for a gif of a npc for a game.
+make an npc for a game.

 npc needs:
 - feeling to evoke